Kevin Kilbane: Personal life

+Kilbane has been a fan of the Mayo Gaelic footballers since boyhood, became a member of a fanclub upon his retirement from professional association football in 2012, and attended many of the team's matches when he lived in Ireland.

 He is a patron of the Down's Syndrome Association, and in February 2015, sent a complaint to the FA over allegations that West Ham United supporters had sung a chant mocking the condition.